 But where, Flanagan asked himself, did the crystals get the energy with which to affect the surface tension of water?
-It seemed to him they must be "resonators of cosmic energy impulses generated by super-novas, and other deep-space influences."
+It seemed to him they must be "resonators of cosmic energy impulses genVortex of Life 105 erated by super-novas, and other deep-space influences."
 To detect such forces he basically thought to be gravitational in nature he constructed a device to pick up cosmic gravitational waves.
 These he converted and amplified so as to be recorded on a chart recorder, heard through a loud-speaker, or displayed on an oscilloscope.